 Soil Compactor Piles

 Unlike other pile foundation types, this type of pile does not carry any direct loads.
 This type of piles is driven at placed closed intervals to increase the bearing capacity of soil by compacting.

 Classification of Piles Based on Materials and Construction Method

 Primarily piles can be classified into two parts.
 Displacement piles and Non-displacement or Replacement piles.
 Piles which causes the soil to be displaced vertically and radially as they are driven to the ground is known as Displacement piles.
-In case of Replacement piles, the ground is bored and soil is removed and then the resulting hole is either filled with concrete or a pre-cast concrete pile is inserted.
+In case of Replacement piles, the ground is bored and the soil is removed and then the resulting hole is either filled with concrete or a pre-cast concrete pile is inserted.
 On the basis of materials of pile construction and their installation process load-bearing piles can be classified as follows:

 - Timber Piles